The aim of this page is to explain the step-by-step needed to run a simple search on PubMed.

 PubMed automatically tries to map term into its MeSH and if it succeeds it does automatic "exploding" of the MeSH, then it "OR"es result with the term searched as All Fields.

-Search details above tells me that PubMed searched for hepatitis as a MeSH term, exploded it automatically and the result was "OR"ed with hepatitis appearing in All Fields (All Fields is equivalent to keyword search in Medline).
+Search details tells me that PubMed searched for hepatitis as a MeSH term, exploded it automatically and the result was "OR"ed with hepatitis appearing in All Fields (All Fields is equivalent to keyword search in Medline).

 Now remove hepatitis to search for the second concept.
 Type vaccination OR vaccine and click "Search":